-In November 2015, the Financial Accounting Standards Board ("FASB") issued ASU No. 2015-17, Balance Sheet Classification of Deferred Taxes.
+In November 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2015-17, Balance Sheet Classification of Deferred Taxes.
 To simplify the presentation, the new guidance requires that all deferred tax assets and liabilities, along with any related valuation allowance, be classified as noncurrent on the balance sheet.
-An entity can elect to adopt the guidance either (1) prospectively for all deferred tax assets and liabilities, or (2) retrospectively by reclassifying the comparative balance sheet.
-We have adopted this standard in the fourth quarter of fiscal year 2016 on a prospective basis.
-The adoption of this new guidance resulted in all deferred tax assets and liabilities being classified as noncurrent in the consolidated balance sheet as of January 31, 2016.
-The prior periods were not restated for the adoption of this deferred taxes presentation standard.
+We adopted this standard in the fourth quarter of fiscal year 2016 on a prospective basis.
+The adoption of this new guidance resulted in all deferred tax assets and liabilities being classified as noncurrent in the consolidated balance sheets as of January 31, 2016.
+The prior periods were not restated for this presentation standard.